Thousands of happy New Zealand customers | 3m+ Barcodes sold globally | 10,000+ daily scans

 Some retailers and wholesalers require ITF-14 barcodes (GTIN-14 barcodes) to go on the pallets of wine and wine cases.
 An ITF-14 barcode goes on the delivery boxes that contain your wine bottles – please discuss this with your retailers to find out if they require these.
 ITF-14 barcodes are 14 digits long and are based on the 13-digit EAN barcode that goes on the wine labels.
 They are scanned when each delivery carton enters the warehouse/storage area so that your retailers know how many bottles of wine are in each box.
 This helps them keep track of the remaining stock in their warehouse and know when they’re running low on a particular product and need to order more.

 Usually, you’ll need one ITF-14 barcode for each EAN-13 barcode that you have.
 You can purchase an ITF-14 barcode here if you need one.
 Occasionally, a retailer/wholesaler might also require that you get a GS-128 barcode that encodes particular details (e.g. batch number, date, GLN number of the vineyard).
-If you need a GS-128 barcode, we can provide this.
-Please contact us for a quote (and tell us what information you need to be encoded into the GS-128 barcode).
+If you need a GS-128 barcode, you can order one from us here.
+Alternatively you can contact us for a quote.